VictoriaLynn/Lake-Problem-Diagnostics/Diagnostic-Source/README.md

 * Download the [Borg](http://borgmoea.org/) source code.
 Put all Borg and Lake Source in the examples subdirectory of the MOEAFramework directory.

-* Compile the Lake Problem Model: `cd MOEA\ Framework/MOEAFramework-2.1/examples && make -f MakefileLake`
+* Compile the Lake Problem Model: `cd MOEA\ Framework/MOEAFramework-2.1/examples && make`

 * Move the Borg and Lake Problem executables into the main directory: `mv LakeProblem BorgExec ../../../`